Oregon State Beavers: Track and field and cross country

 The Oregon State track and field and cross country programs were cut in 1988, but began a comeback in 2004 with the return of a women's distance program, led by Kelly Sullivan, the former coach of Willamette University.
 The Beavers compete largely in smaller, Division 3 meets, but have enjoyed some success in the Pac-12 Conference, including a ninth-place finish by Ashley Younce in the 2006 Western Regional NCAA track & field meet and recently the graduation of three-time All-American and holder of five school-records, Laura Carlyle.

 In 2017, Louie Quintana, former long time assistant at Arizona State, assumed the helm at Oregon State and has preceded to lead the program to new heights.
 Including the first post season NCAA Cross Country appearance in 2018.

 In 2021 the women's cross country team finished 16th in the NCAA national championships and 23rd in 2022.

 Oregon State women's cross country has produced 5 All-Americans, 15 All-Conference selections and 2 All-Academic honors.
 Track and Field has seen the recent development of the program through the success of multiple events - namely the steeplechase with the All American performances by Kaylee Mitchell and Grace Fetherstonhaugh.

 Men's track and field and cross country is confined to the club level, the men's cross country team in 1961 were NCAA national champions.
 The men's track program produced 16 individual NCAA national champions prior to being disbanded in 1988.
 Individual male athletes from the football team have recently joined the Women's team at meets and compete individually, among them Jordan Bishop was an All-American in the high jump in 2010.

-The completion of Phase One of the 1,500 seat Whyte Track & Field Center is a giant step in the efforts to fully re-establish the program on both the women's and men's team.
+The completion of Phase One of the 1,500 seat Whyte Track & Field Center is considered a giant step in the efforts to fully re-establish the program on both the women's and men's team.